enzo-zsh/iWebAppStore-legacy/README.md

  - 100% free | No-ads | Write in pure HTML and CSS (no JS, no PHP)
  - A big repository of PWA for iOS (AppStore, Tools, ...)
  - A clear and minimalist UI/UX
- ## WebClips

- All iOS WebClips was made with iConfig : https://s0n1c.ca/iconfig/

  ## Link to try-it